turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/INSTEDIT2.png)

 You may notice when attempting to open an MSI on your local machine, you will not have access to it.
 Similarly, when creating a new MSI and attempting to save to a local machine directory, you will not be able to save locally.
 This is expected behavior.
 By default containers run in full isolation.
-You can launch a new instance of InstEd using the **--isolate** flag.
+Use the **--isolate** flag to launch a new instance of InstEd with isolation set to merge with the local system.

 ### Launch application with access to local files